Kagu-chan/anki-jpdb.reader/README.md

 Sadly, manifest 3 came along and thus the original is no longer working.

 ### Please note:
-* Currently only chromium-based browsers on Windows and Linux are supported.
-Firefox support is experimental and for testing
+* Currently only chromium-based browsers and firefox are supported.
-* Mobile support is currently not given - i do not own any android devices
+* Installation in Kiwi and comparable browsers possible, but the extension is not adjusted for mobile use
 * Bunpro is currently not supported
 * Touchscreen support is currently missing
 * An import and export of settings is currently missing
 * Support for youtube subtitles has been removed - please use this extension together with [asbplayer](https://github.com/killergerbah/asbplayer)
+* Extension Updates in browser app stores are delayed from releases on github - this should usually make no difference

 ## Automatic parsing
 Some web apps and sites require special attention to work properly, therefore they parse automatically on certain triggers.